Beee4life/action-logger/README.md

 The default value for generator is `shortcode on {page title}`.

-You can override the default message with 3 variables.
+You can override the default values with 3 variables.

 - message
 - action
 - generator

+There's only 1 exception.
+You can't use a " (double quotes) in your messages, because a shortcode variable is contained within double quotes.

-Which is defined as this:
+This is defined as this:

     [actionlogger message="did something bad" action="register" generator="something"]